trevclaridge/eleventy_blog/src/posts/Using_GitHub_To_Host_My_TTRPG_Design_Project/Using_GitHub_To_Host_My_TTRPG_Design_Project.md

 I adopted Git for my project because I was struggling with making a cohesive and useful system to track all the different changes and iterations of my game I was producing.
 Iteration is hugely important thing for game design (consider: playtesting) and I really wanted to keep a record of how iteration was affecting the development of my game.
 This interesting is largely inspired by [this podcast episode on iteration by Design Games](https://designgames.simplecast.com/episodes/42), as well as my real life friends that also design games, who keep all of the different versions of their games in hard copy; I'm always jealous when we meet up and they pull out newer and older versions of character sheets and such for us to compare.
 Having a record of changes gives a great view into the design process and can aid further design work by bringing into focus thoughts and ideas that may have been forgotten otherwise (game design can be a long process and memories have a funny way of disappearing over time).

 In addition to version tracking, hosting on GitHub also has the basic benefit of just coalescing a bunch of scattered writing into one central, easily shareable place.
-For a long time now, I've been using [Obsidian](https://obsidian.md/) to write my game, and while I do like it as just a barebones text editor with some useful features, it has some of the same problems my other file systems have in that I have to record changes manually (by making a new file with something like "v2" in the title), and if I ever want to share some piece of writing with anyone else, I have to go through some sort of multi step process:
+For a long time now, I've been using [Obsidian](https://obsidian.md/) to write my game, and while I do like it as just a bare bones text editor with some useful features, it has some of the same problems my other file systems have in that I have to record changes manually (by making a new file with something like "v2" in the title), and if I ever want to share some piece of writing with anyone else, I have to go through some sort of multi step process:

 1. Take a screenshot

 	- not super useful if they want to copy-paste.
-	- if the text is too long for a single screenshot, that means sending mutliple photos, which is just cumbersome
+	- if the text is too long for a single screenshot, that means sending multiple photos, which is just cumbersome

 2. Copy-paste the text from Obsidian